PatWie/tensorflow-cmake/README.md

 # TensorFlow CMake/C++ Collection

-Starring at the official docs: What do you see?
+Looking at the official docs: What do you see?
 The usual fare?
-Guess what: Instead, we use CMake here!
+Now, guess what: This is a bazel-free zone.
+We use CMake here!

 This collection contains **reliable** and **dead-simple** examples to use TensorFlow in C, C++, Go and Python: load a pre-trained model or compile a custom operation with or without CUDA.
 All builds are tested against the most recent stable TensorFlow version (v1.10.0) and rely on CMake with a custom [FindTensorFlow.cmake](https://github.com/PatWie/tensorflow-cmake/blob/master/cmake/modules/FindTensorFlow.cmake).